rust-lang/rfcs/text/3446-store.md

 -   The `Handle` associated type is used, rather than `NonNull<u8>`.
 This is the key to the flexibility of `Store`.
 -   The `dangling` method, reminiscent of `NonNull::dangling`, and to be used for the same purposes.
-It is part of `Store` to simplify the overall API, as otherwise another trait would be required for `Handle`.
+It is part of `Store` as the maximum available alignment may be limited by the type of `Store`.
 -   The `resolve` method, which bridges from `Handle` to `NonNull<u8>`, since access to the allocated blocks of memory require pointers to them.